“There is no subject so old that something new cannot be said about it” – Dostoyevski, Diary of A Writer

 For example, I don’t believe radical new theories on creativity or public speaking, two areas of my expertise, are necessary.
 No theory will do the hard work or take the risks for you.
 This is perhaps my meta-theory about writing itself.
 It explains why I’m unlikely to write a book called “The radical new amazing theory on X”.
 I don’t believe such things exist for the interesting challenges in this world, and books that claim there is one focus more on novelty than utility.
 Even when popular, these books have little influence relative to their sales.

 Artist Nina Paley said “Don’t be original; be obvious.
 When you state the obvious, you actually seem original… Likewise, the more specific the feelings, experiences, stories – the more universal they appear.”

 4. If it’s old to you, it might be new to someone else

-One of my favorite stories from Confessions of a Public speaker is the often quoted study on how people are more afraid of speaking to a crowd than dying (read the excerpt here).
-Everyone’s heard this, and many believe it, but few knows the source.
-It was a thrill to dig up the actual research and show how empty it was.
+One of my favorite stories from Confessions of a Public Speaker is the often quoted study on how people are more afraid of speaking to a crowd than dying (read the excerpt here).
+Everyone’s heard this, and many believe it, but few know the low-quality source.
+It was a thrill to do the research and show how empty it was.
 But I did have someone tell me, “I’d heard that debunking before Scott”, to which I wanted to reply “but what about the 99% of the population that hasn’t?”

-In The Myths of Innovation, a similiar thing happened with Newton and the apple.
-I was amazed to discover how apocryphal the apple story was.
+In The Myths of Innovation, a similar thing happened with Newton and the apple.
+I was amazed to discover how unlikely the apple legend was.
 I’d been reading about invention and science my whole life and didn’t know.
 I figured even if more people than I realized knew about this, it was a stellar reference for making larger points about epiphany stories.
 Just because you might find a story obvious, doesn’t mean the larger point it’s being used to make isn’t important, meaningful or relevant.

 Ideas can be both obvious and potent, and surprising and impotent.